 Claudia Spooner, Triathlon Captain

-She is a wife and mom with a 7 and 8-year-old girl and boy who she absolutely adores and encourages them to swim, bike, and run all with a healthy balance in life.
+Claudia is a wife (to MTB captain Rob Spooner) and mom with a 7 year-old girl and an 8 year-old boy who she absolutely adores, and as with others she meets she encourages them to swim, bike, and run all with a healthy balance in life.

 Daniel Curtin, Cyclocross Captain